MuseumsDr. Carter G. Woodson African American Museum

 The Chihuly Collection

 A stunning, permanent collection of world-renowned artist Dale Chihuly’s unique artwork in a 10,000 square foot setting designed by award-winning architect Albert Alfonso.
-The Collection is a series of of individual spaces designed to complement each of Chihuly's large-scale installations, including several popular series works including Macchia, Ikebana, Niijima Floats, Persians and Tumbleweeds which have thrilled audiences around the globe.
+The Collection is a series of individual spaces designed to complement each of Chihuly's large-scale installations, including several popular series works including Macchia, Ikebana, Niijima Floats, Persians and Tumbleweeds which have thrilled audiences around the globe.

 Morean Center for Clay